On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

 The Lemma follows then from $\hat{x}(t_0) = \tilde{x}(t_0) = x_0$. \end{proof} The following theorem provides the final estimate for the cumulative error between~$x(t_n)$ obtained using the \textit{true} solution operator~$G$ and $\hat{x}(t_n)$ obtained using the proposed residual DeepONet numerical scheme (see Algorithm~\ref{alg:residual-DeepONet}). \begin{theorem} For any~$t_n \in \mathcal{P}$ and $h_n \in (0,h]$, we have

-\end{theorem} We conclude from the above theorem that the error accumulates due to (i) the input approximation and (ii) the neural network approximation error.
-Thus, even if the proposed residual DeepONet generalizes effectively, the final approximation may be inaccurate due to an inadequate input approximation.
-However, we will show empirically in the next section that for reasonable values of~$h$, the proposed DeepONet framework effectively approximates the dynamic response of power grid devices even in the extreme case when we locally approximate~$y$ using \textit{one} sensor, \ie $m=1$.
+\end{theorem} The above theorem indicates that error accumulates because of two factors: (i) input approximation and (ii) neural network approximation error.
+Thus, even if the proposed residual DeepONet generalizes effectively, the final approximation may still be inaccurate.
+However, we will empirically demonstrate (see Section~\ref{sec:numerical-experiments}) that the proposed DeepONet framework effectively approximates the dynamic response of SGs, even in the extreme case where we locally approximate $y$ using only one sensor ($m=1$), for reasonable values of $h$.